javadev/LeetCode-in-Java/src/main/java/g0101_0200/s0150_evaluate_reverse_polish_notation/readme.md

 Medium

-Evaluate the value of an arithmetic expression in [Reverse Polish Notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation).
+You are given an array of strings `tokens` that represents an arithmetic expression in a [Reverse Polish Notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation).

+Evaluate the expression.
+Return _an integer that represents the value of the expression_.

+**Note** that:

-Valid operators are `+`, `-`, `*`, and `/`.
-Each operand may be an integer or another expression.
+*   The valid operators are `'+'`, `'-'`, `'*'`, and `'/'`.
+*   Each operand may be an integer or another expression.

-**Note** that division between two integers should truncate toward zero.
+*   The division between two integers always **truncates toward zero**.

-It is guaranteed that the given RPN expression is always valid.
-That means the expression would always evaluate to a result, and there will not be any division by zero operation.
+*   There will not be any division by zero.
+*   The input represents a valid arithmetic expression in a reverse polish notation.
+*   The answer and all the intermediate calculations can be represented in a **32-bit** integer.

 **Example 1:**